 Section 26.2.
 Reasons for the challenge

-Is the reasoning the same for the reasons for the mis en cause?
-Are opposition divisions or boards of appeal bound by the opponent's statement?
+Is the reasoning the same for the grounds of third party claims?
+Are the opposition divisions or the boards of appeal bound by the declaration of the opponent?

-Thus, an argument not presented at the opposition stage by the opponent can not be presented at the appeal stage (unless, of course, it is accepted by the holder, point 18 of the reasons).
+Thus, an argument not presented at the opposition stage by l & #8217; opponent can not be presented at the appeal stage (unless, of course, it is accepted by the holder, point 18 of the reasons).

 Chapter 27.
 G10 / 91 - Jurisdiction for analyzing the validity of claims